openregister/industrial-classification-data/README.md

 # Industrial sector register data

-Discovery data for a potential [industrial-sector register](http://industrial-sector.openregister.org), a set of codes found in treasury data based on the [European System of Accounts (ESA 95)](https://en.wikipedia.org/wiki/European_System_of_Accounts) categories described in
+Archived discovery data for a potential [industrial-sector register](http://industrial-sector.openregister.org), a set of codes found in treasury data based on the [European System of Accounts (ESA 95)](https://en.wikipedia.org/wiki/European_System_of_Accounts) categories described in
 [Council Regulation (EC) No 2223/96 of 25 June 1996 on the European system of national and regional accounts in the Community](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:31996R2223)